quilteno/First-Repository/README.md

-# First-Repository
+# Python
-The beginning with my First Code-study
+The beginning with my Python study